any-docs/css/content/guides/writing_modes/vertical_controls/index.md

 ### Adjusting text direction and line layout order

-You can use a {{cssxref("direction")}} property value of `rtl` to change the text direction from the default top-to-bottom to bottom-to-top.
+You can use a `direction` property value of `rtl` to change the text direction from the default top-to-bottom to bottom-to-top.
 You can also set `writing-mode` to `vertical-lr` instead of `vertical-rl`, to cause multiple lines of text in `<textarea>`s to appear from left-to-right rather than the default right-to-left.

 This example uses three copies of the same text controls we saw in the previous example, so you can easily see the effects of changing `direction` and `writing-mode` as discussed above: